xlgabriel/portfolio/README.md

 **Set Up Environment Variables**

+> [!IMPORTANT]
+> I've made some modifications to fetch a Nodemailer server with CORS implemented.
+Be aware of this, but you can still implement EmailJS using the original tutorial.

 Create a new file named `.env` in the root of your project and add the following content:

 ```env